The first weekend of summer, time for picnics and barbecues and trips to the beach.

 The plane never arrived.
 Terrorists armed with knives — all of whom had passed through the metal detectors and “shown their photo ID” — seized the flight, turned it around somewhere near Cleveland and headed for Washington, D.C.

 After making her promise to call his wife and their two young boys, Mr. Beamer told the GTE supervisor, Lisa Jefferson, that he and the others — now aware, thanks to their cell phones, of what had happened to three other hijacked flights that day — had decided they were not going to stand by and remain mere pawns in the hijackers’ plot.

 He dropped the phone, leaving the line open so the phone company supervisor could hear his final words, as he headed for the front of the plane to force it down in a remote strip mine area, 80 miles southeast of Pittsburgh.
 Mr. Beamer spoke for a nation.

 Some hear, “Let’s roll.”
 Others contend he said, “Roll it.”

-Now Memorial Day has come again.
-The bugles blow, children place flags on the graves of the fallen, the surviving comrades of the silent dead squeeze into too-tight uniforms to march a block or two beneath the flag.
+Now Memorial Day has come again — the sixth since that Sept.
+11. The bugles blow, laughing children place flags on the graves of the fallen, the surviving comrades of the silent dead squeeze into too-tight uniforms (could they ever really have been so thin?) to march a block or two beneath the flag.

 A version of this editorial originally appeared in 2002.